minitage/minitage.github.io/source/installation.rst

     * libtool if your platform supports it
     * groff
-    * man-db, man utils,  whatever your systemescore  man packages are
+    * man-db, man utils,  whatever your system core man packages are